Parapets Part 1: Continuity of Control Layers

 Construction-related moisture, installation deficiencies, and damage in the use-phase can introduce moisture into the roof and wall systems.
 Construction acceptance testing, scheduled inspections, and regular maintenance play an important role in ensuring the systems are able to meet their intended performance over time.

-The figure above shows the individual components that we need to consider.
-In a parapet condition, it starts with managing the flow of water on the parapet coping cap back to the roof system to prevent staining on the exterior wall.
-Where the roof membrane meets the parapet wall, the membrane should be installed to allow for the possibility of differential movement, and terminated with flashing/counterflashing, under the coping cap or under an appropriate transition membrane.
+The figure above shows the individual components to be considered.
+In a parapet condition, it starts with managing the flow of water on the parapet coping cap which is sloped back to the roof system; this also helps prevent staining on the exterior wall.
+Where the roof membrane meets the parapet wall, the membrane should be installed to allow for the possibility of differential movement, and terminated with flashing/counterflashing, under an appropriate transition membrane under the coping cap.
 Wall systems commonly include a secondary water management layer behind the exterior cladding.
-For instance, it is important to protect the top of the wall assembly with a membrane below the parapet cap, treated at the coping cap clip fasteners, and lapping over the wall’s secondary water management layer in shingle fashion.
+For instance, it is important to protect the top of the wall assembly with a membrane below the parapet cap, sealing fastener penetrations for coping cap cleats, and lapping over the wall’s secondary water management layer in shingle fashion.

 Most buildings require a continuous air barrier.
 If you think of a building as a solid 3D shape, like a cube, then the air barrier must be continuously detailed across all six sides of the building enclosure to be effective.